geelen/glenmaddern.com/src/lib/articles/css-modules.md

 .error { composes: common; /* red color, light red background */ }
 ```

-gets sent to the browser as this:
+That gets compiled and ends up looking like this by the time it reaches the browser:

 ```css
 .components_submit_button__common__abc5436 { /* font-sizes, padding, border-radius */ }